-The chocolate shop also do workshops where you can learn how to make chocolate yourself.
-Oh and you can’t possibly leave without picking up a bar or two for the flight home!
+The chocolate shop also does workshops where you can learn how to make chocolate yourself.
+Oh, and you can’t possibly leave without picking up a bar or two for the flight home!

 The perfect place to refuel after exploring the town.

 Best things to do near Brive la Gaillarde